 Identify Sources of New Traffic

 Another advantage of connecting your Analytics to your Ads account is learning how many of your ad clicks result in a first-time website visitor.
-The “% New Sessions” metric can help you understand how effective your ads are in bringing in new customers and growing your brand.
+The “% New Sessions” metric can help you understand how conversion tracking with Google ads brings in new customers and grows your brand.

-The ads that are bringing a higher percentage of new website visitors could mean that there is a large, untapped market out there that would be interested in your business.
+The ads that bring a higher percentage of new website visitors may signify a large, untapped market that is interested in your business.
 Knowing which ads are doing a good job of spreading brand awareness will signal where you should be focusing your efforts.

 How do I start tracking conversions?